 I studied the road sign book and the written rules of the road, remembering how terrible many of the drivers in Germany were during the early 1960s.
 It was common then for drivers to make obscene gestures at other drivers or to honk their horn and flash their lights if they felt you weren’t driving fast enough.

-I can remember us traveling on Saturday day trips when we lived in Mannheim, and my Dad using his cussing "code" since we kids were in the car, such as, "You dirty so and so!” and other coded phrases so as not to invoke the ire of my mother.
+I can remember us traveling on Saturday day trips when we lived in Mannheim, and my Dad using his cussing “code.”
+Since we kids were in the car, my dad would say, “You dirty so and so!” and other coded phrases so as not to invoke the ire of my mother.
 Once in a while he would let slip some German cuss words, which my brother and myself immediately learned and filed away for future use, having learned what they meant in English from our friends or on the playground.